IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 package com.example.exampleinternetradio

 import com.tomtom.ivi.appsuite.media.api.common.core.IviMediaItem
-import com.tomtom.ivi.appsuite.media.api.common.frontend.MediaItemData
+import com.tomtom.ivi.appsuite.media.api.common.core.IviMediaItemBuilder
-import com.tomtom.ivi.appsuite.media.api.common.frontend.policies.MediaItemDataExtractionPolicy
+import com.tomtom.ivi.appsuite.media.api.common.frontend.policies.MediaItemMappingPolicy

-class ExampleInternetRadioMediaItemDataExtractionPolicy : MediaItemDataExtractionPolicy {
+class ExampleInternetRadioMediaItemMappingPolicy : MediaItemMappingPolicy {
-    override fun invoke(item: IviMediaItem): MediaItemData {
+    override fun invoke(item: IviMediaItem): IviMediaItem {
-        return MediaItemData(
+        return IviMediaItemBuilder(item)
-            title = item.subtitle ?: "",  // The subtitle is set to the title field.
+            .withTitle(item.subtitle ?: "")     // The subtitle is set to the title field.
-            subtitle = item.title,        // The title is set to the subtitle field. artworkUri = item.artUri,
+            .withDisplaySubtitle(item.title)    // The title is set to the subtitle field.
-            isPlayable = item.isPlayable,
-            isBrowsable = item.isBrowsable,
-            durationMs = item.durationMs
-        )
+            .build()
     }
 }
 ```

-A `MediaItemDataExtractionPolicy` customizes how the user interface will display media item data,
+A `MediaItemMappingPolicy` customizes how the user interface will display media item data, and can
-and can be as complex as necessary: it might be useful to examine whether an item is playable or
+be as complex as necessary: it might be useful to examine whether an item is playable or browsable
-browsable (or both) before making a decision on how to fill the [`MediaItemData`](TTIVI_INDIGO_API)
+(or both) before making a decision on how to map the [`IviMediaItem`](TTIVI_INDIGO_API) fields; or
-fields; or maybe the [`IviMediaItem`](TTIVI_INDIGO_API)`.id` should be parsed to find out what type
+maybe the [`IviMediaItem`](TTIVI_INDIGO_API)`.id` should be parsed to find out what type of content
-of content is being played.
+is being played.
 It all depends on how the media source presents its information.
-Also
+Also note that
-note that this data might change over time, posing integration issues when new versions are released
+this data might change over time, posing integration issues when new versions are released
 potentially with changes in media item data provisioning.

-The new `ExampleInternetRadioMediaItemDataExtractionPolicy` data extraction policy class needs to be
+The new `ExampleInternetRadioMediaItemMappingPolicy` data mapping policy class needs to be
 specified in a [`PolicyProvider`](TTIVI_INDIGO_API), which will only be used  when browsing
 `ExampleInternetRadio` content.
 The [policy installation](#install-customization-policies) section explains how.